afinn2/Finn-Data-Science-Portfolio/README.md

 *A bit about me:* I am a graduating Senior at the University of Notre Dame majoring in Classics with a minor in data science.
 I hope the skills I learn in the Intro to DS class, and in the minor in general, will allow me to be a more valuable worker no matter the field I choose.
 Aside from academic and professional stuff, I love love love playing board and card games with (especially euchre) with friends and spend much of my time captaining my university's mens developmental Ultimate Frisbee team.

-*Some of my experiences:*
-- Co-founder of a virtual tutoring country called "Tutor Teens" that was recently (Spring 2025) acquired by a larger non-profit
-- Research intern at the Lucy Institute for Data and Society
-- Brand Analyst Intern at Brandrank.ai
-- Long-time summer camp counselor

 ## List of Projects
 **First Project**